 Hermanus is no longer a little sleepy fisherman’s village, it is a popular tourist destination with some fantastic culinary hot spots.
 Whether you want to go fine dining, eat great seafood with fantastic views of the ocean or visit a restaurant located on the scenic landscapes of the Hemel and Aarde valley surrounded by vineyards and mountains.
 If you are a foodie exploring the Cape, do not miss out on the culinary capital of South Africa, Franschhoek.

-Seafood in Hermanus
+Try the Seafood in Hermanus

 The beautiful traditional Fisherman’s Cottage built in the late 1800’s turned into a restaurant known for dishes from the ocean.
 Nice spot to go for great beer battered fish and chips, prawns and calamari combos or share their awesome seafood platters, enjoy with a variety of artisan beers.
 Very nice vibe to sit outside on the wooden benches.